Skip to content

 Code layout

-• app/routes/*.tsx — pages and api.* resource routes
+• apps/web/app/routes/*.tsx — pages and api.* resource routes

-• server/api/* — shared handlers (Zod validation, D1, rate limits)
+• apps/web/server/api/* — shared handlers (Zod validation, D1, rate limits)

-• server/durable-objects/household.ts — per-household WebSocket hub (Hibernation API)
+• apps/web/server/durable-objects/household.ts — per-household WebSocket hub (Hibernation API)

 • packages/db/ — Drizzle schema, migrations, getDb(), scopeToHousehold()